morrowwm/allsky-aligner/README.md

 8) the map should rotate, pan and zoom now
 9) There are popup helps on the less intuitive buttons.
 The origin setting button doesn't do anything, yet.

+🞋 set the rotation origin.
+Current;y does not do anything ↻ ↺ rotate
++ − scale
+🠜 🠞 🠝 🠟 translate
+🠜🠜 🠞🠞 change step size for adjustments by 20%

 I could use a quick browse through aligner.php by an experienced allsky developer for feedback on any real issues.
 So far it isn't really PHP code at all.
 I think it will have to have some PHP to write out the alignment parameters

 Next steps: